olgamurashova/Analyzing-Data-in-NYC-Citywide-Payroll-Data-Fiscal-Year-Public-Dataset/README.md

 ### Project overview

 In this project, I conducted a simple analysis of public NYC Payroll Data .
 The source data is available [here](https://data.cityofnewyork.us/City-Government/Citywide-Payroll-Data-Fiscal-Year-/k397-673e).
-To be able to manipulate the dataset, I imported CVS file into a table using PostgreSQL tool called pgAdmin.
+To be able to manipulate the dataset, I imported CVS file into a table using PostgreSQL tool called pgAdmin 4.
 First, I created a new table named Public."Citywide Payroll Data Fiscal Year" with similar columns as in the original dataset.

 ![TableImport1](https://user-images.githubusercontent.com/89424060/155889049-c5ba045b-8af4-47ad-b5e0-4935a9bce415.png)